Slavic settlement of the Eastern Alps: Phases of the settlement

 Driven by German colonization of Austria, Slavs settled the entire Kras and the Gail valley between 600 and the 8th century.
-From there, they penetrated Friuli in Val Canale and in the secondary valleys (Dogna, Val Raccolana, Val Resia), going even in the valleys of rivers Degano, But and Tagliamento.
-Other areas from which Slavs penetrated were the valleys of rivers Isonzo and Vipava, where they entered in the eighth century.
-In this area they had already appeared during the Slavic-Avar raids of early 600.
-Finally there were raids and clashes caused by Slavic bands in the valleys of rivers Torre and Natisone up to 720.
-The attempt by Slavs to penetrate violently westward probably ended after they had been defeated by the Lombards at Lauriana, in 720.
-Subsequently, Slavic settlers were invited by the patriarchs of Aquileia to repopulate the areas of Middle and Lower Friuli to the river Livenza, devastated by the Magyar incursions.
+From there, they penetrated Friuli via the Val Canale and its tributary valleys (Dogna, Val Raccolana, Val Resia), pushing as far as the valleys of rivers Degano, But and Tagliamento.
+Other areas through which the Slavs penetrated were the valleys of the Isonzo and Vipava rivers, where they arrived in the 8th century.
+In this area they had already appeared during the Slavic-Avar raids of the early 7th century.
+Finally there were raids and clashes caused by Slavic bands in the Torre and Natisone river valleys up until 720.
+An attempt by the Slavs to conquer the Friulian Plain ended with their defeat at the hands of the Lombards at Lauriana in 720.
+Subsequently, the Patriarchs of Aquileia invited Slavic settlers to repopulate the areas of central and lower Friuli, extending as far as the Livenza river, that had been devastated by Magyar incursions.

-Avar domination over the Slavs persisted until mid 620s.
-In 623 the Slavs, led by Frankish merchant Samo, rebelled against the Avars.
-In 626 the Avars were ultimately defeated at Constantinople, after which Samo became the ruler of the first historically known Slavic polity, Samo's Tribal Union, which persisted until his death in 658.
-Subsequently, a smaller Slavic principality emerged around 660, known as Carantania, and was absorbed into the Frankish Empire in 745.
+Avar rule over the Slavs lasted until the mid-620s.
+In 623, the Slavs, led by Frankish merchant Samo, rebelled against the Avars.
+In 626, the Avars were ultimately defeated at Constantinople; subsequently, Samo became the ruler of the first historically known Slavic political entity, Samo's Tribal Union, which survived until his death in 658.
+Later, around 660, a smaller Slavic principality known as Carantania emerged, which was absorbed by the Frankish Empire in 745.

 Slavs and the original population

-After settling in the Eastern Alps region, Slavs subsequently subjugated and assimilated the Celtic and Illyrian Romanised population, which had dwelt in the territory of the former Noricum and parts of Pannonina province and in their cities.
+After settling in the Eastern Alps region, Slavs subsequently subjugated and assimilated the Celtic and Illyrian Romanised population, which had dwelt in the territory of the former Noricum and parts of Pannonia province and in their cities.
 In late Antiquity, the original population evaded Slavic settlers by moving into remote and elevated places, usually hills, where they built fortifications; such examples are Ajdna in the Karawanks mountain ridge and Rifnik near modern-day Celje.
 However, recent archeological research shows that even certain well-fortified cities in the lower lying areas managed to protect themselves from the invaders.
 Part of the native population escaped into Italy and to the cities along the Adriatic coast, among them Civitas Nova (modern-day Novigrad).

 Slavs referred to the Romanised aborigines as Vlahi or Lahi.
 Certain place names in modern-day Slovenia, such as Laško, Laški rovt, Lahovče, and others, bear witness to this.
 Also, a number of river names in modern-day Slovenia, like Sava, Drava, Soča, as well as the geographic name Carniola (Slovenian Kranjska) were adopted from the Romanised aborigines.